 - The prop used to block is Ruined.

-- You use a weapon or shield to block a Ruin or an unarmed prop to block a Ruin or Maim, in which case the prop used to block is hit.
+- You use a weapon or shield to block a Disarm or Ruin or an unarmed prop to block a Ruin or Maim, in which case the prop used to block takes the effect.

 - The attack calls Pierce damage or uses the Pierce modifier (e.g., "2 Pierce" or "Pierce Maim").
 Projectile weapons (bows, crossbows, guns, and slings) and spell foci (rods, staves, and wands) allow the wielder to add the Pierce modifier to ranged attacks and spells, respectively.